Zone 5

 P.S.
 190

 Constructed in 1924 on Sheffield Avenue between New Lots and Riverdale Avenues, and still in use.
 "Subway Al" Zelazo is the first to submit a P.S.
-190 contribution, his mother's graduation class picture from 1945.
+190 contribution, his mother's graduation class picture from 1945, as well as her ring (right).

 P.S.
 149, Vermont and Sutter Ave.